VexisMorlock/Morlock-POS/README.md

 - Fixed issue with scaling on odd formatted tvs
 * Added home buttons to all windows excluding teacher mode
 	* not going to add unless clients feel like it's needed

 ## Future software  changes:
+* Creat methods for massive GUI windows.
+	* This wasn't done before because I didn't have time; school was starting.
-- Separate out files so there's less clutter
+- Modulate files so there's less clutter
-* Get initial store information from database
-	*I don't like that some of the info is hard-coded, this needs to be fixed and moved to a more friendly way of changing the items in the store.
+* Get initial store/student information from database *I don't like that some of the info is hard-coded, this needs to be fixed and moved to a more friendly way of changing the items in the store.
 	*Need to add a good way for the admin to add things into the store or take them away when they run out.
 * Improved UI